JoseFlores25/phase4-cafe-shop-server/README.md

 - Have at least three different client-side routes using React Router.
 Be sure to include a nav bar or other UI element that allows users to navigate between routes.
 - Implement authentication/authorization, including password protection.
 A user should be able to log in to the site with a secure password and stay logged in via user ID in the session hash.

-## Installation
+## Setup

+Start by cloning (or forking) the project from (github)

 ```bash
 $ git clone https://github.com/JoseFlores25/phase4-cafe-shop-server
 $ cd phase4-cafe-shop-server
 ```

-- run the backend on http://localhost:3000
+To run the backend on http://localhost:3000

 ```bash
 bundle install